 FedEx’s ‘People-Service-Profit’ philosophy

 After two years of incorporating the company, founder and CEO of FedEx, Smith implemented FedEx’s ‘People-Service-Profit’ philosophy.
-This philosophy was based on the fact that taking proper care of employees will lead to better service to the customers, which in turn would benefit the company in the long run by generating more profits.
+This philosophy was based on the fact that taking proper care of employees with the help of FedEx HR and will lead to better service to the customers, which in turn would benefit the company in the long run by generating more profits.

 Survey-Feedback-Action Program at FedEx